On air and online: Wednesday, December 3 – Sunday, Dec. 6

 Hosts: Jim Dees with house band, Paul Tate and the Yalobushwhackers

-Presented by the Mississippi Hills Heritage Area Alliance and the America250 Mississippi campaign.
+Presented by the Mississippi Hills National Heritage Area and the America 250 – Mississippi campaign.
 This Columbus, MS show will kick off a series of Thacker Mountain Radio Hour road shows honoring Mississippi’s creative history.

 Michael Farris Smith’s latest novel is Lay Your Armor Down, “an atmospheric and spare Southern gothic of two unsavory men on a mysterious criminal odyssey and their encounter with a mystical young girl.”
 (Publisher’s Weekly)